Chapter 3 – Relationship to Clients – annotated

 3.4-37 A lawyer must not include in a client’s will a clause directing the executor to retain the lawyer’s services in the administration of the client’s estate.

-3.4-38 Unless the client is a family member of the lawyer or the lawyer’s partner or associate, a lawyer must not prepare or cause to be prepared an instrument giving the lawyer or an associate a gift or benefit from the client, including a testamentary gift.
+3.4-38 Unless the client is a family member of the lawyer or the lawyer’s colleagues, a lawyer must not prepare or cause to be prepared an instrument giving the lawyer or a colleague a gift or benefit from the client, including a testamentary gift.

 Annotation